-Francois Valentijn (1666-1727) was a minister, naturalist and writer.
-He is best known for his Oud en Nieuw Oost-Indien ("Old and New East-India"), a book about the history of the Dutch East India Company and the countries of the Far East.
+The view is drawn from an earlier view by Francois Valentijn (1666-1727), who is best known for his Oud en Nieuw Oost-Indien ("Old and New East-India"), a book about the history of the Dutch East India Company and the countries of the Far East

-Valentijn was born in 1666 in Dordrecht, Holland, but spent significant time in the tropics, notably in Ambon, in the Maluku Archipelago,.
+Valentijn was born in 1666 in Dordrecht, Holland, but spent significant time in the tropics, notably in Ambon, in the Maluku Archipelago.
 In total, Valentijn lived in the East Indies 16 years.
 Valentijn was first employed by the Dutch V.O.C. or East India Company (Vereenigde Oost-Indische Compagnie) at the age of 19, where he served as Minister to the East Indies.
 He returned to Holland for about ten years, before returning to the Indies in 1705 where he was to serve as Army Chaplain on an expedition in eastern Java.
 He again returned to Dordrecht where he wrote his Oud en Nieuw Oost-Indien (1724-26), a massive work of five parts published in eight volumes and containing over one thousand illustrations and including some of the most accurate maps of the Indies of the time.
 He died in The Hague, Netherlands, in 1727.

 Valentijn probably had access to the V.O.C.'s archive of maps and geographic secrets which they had always guarded jealously.
 Johannes Van Keulen II became Hydrographer to the V.O.C. in the same year Valentijn's book was published.
 It was in Van Keulens time that many of the VOC charts were published, one signal of the decline of Dutch dominance in Spice Trade.
 Valentijn was fortunate to have seen his work published, as the VOC (Dutch East India Company) strictly enforced a policy prohibiting former employees from publishing anything about the region or their colonial administration.
-And while, as Suárez notes, by www.raremaps.com
+And while, as Suárez notes, by the mid-18th Century the Dutch no longer feared sharing geographic secrets, the execution of this policy